Digital Storytelling for Kids Online

 I've talked lots about comic editors here at the Book Chook.
 Comics are probably my number one preferred way to involve reluctant writers in creating narratives.
 If this interests you, check out my free PDF, Using Comic Editors with Kids.
 There are several LEGO comic builders I've shared at The Book Chook:

-LEGO Pharaoh's Quest
+LEGO Pharaoh's Quest (update, 2014, seems to have disappeared)

 LEGO City Comic Builder